PGY1 Pharmacy Residency

 Residents are paid a competitive stipend for the 52-week residency year.
 Participation in health, dental and vision insurance benefits is an option available to the resident.
 Residents must complete physical and health screening examinations prior to starting the residency year.
-Residents are provided up to a $2,000 travel allowance to cover expenses of attending professional meetings/seminars to include the Southeastern Residency Conference (SERC) and the Spring GSHP statewide meeting.
-Up to $1,000 of this travel allowance may be used to attend a meeting of the resident’s choice, such as the ASHP Midyear Clinical Meeting, that meets their professional needs and is approved by the residency director.
+Resident expenses of attending professional meetings/seminars to include the ASHP Midyear Meeting, Southeastern Residency Conference (SERC) and the Spring GSHP.
 Membership in GSHP is paid by the health system; membership in ASHP is maintained by the resident.

 The process to become licensed in the state of Georgia begins by requesting the appropriate information from the State Board of Pharmacy.
 It takes time to receive the information and application.
 Deadlines vary depending on whether an applicant is obtaining an intern license, reciprocating a pharmacist license or obtaining a new pharmacist license through score transfer of NAPLEX results.
 Both reciprocating and new pharmacist licensees are required to take the Georgia version of the Multistate Pharmacy Jurisprudence Exam (MPJE).
 In addition, new licensees and reciprocating licensees are required to take the Georgia Pharmacy Practical Exam.
 The Practical Exam is traditionally administered in June and August each year.

 Our expectation is that a resident will obtain Georgia licensure as a pharmacist no later than September 30th of the residency year.
 The Georgia State Board of Pharmacy can be contacted by phone at (404) 651-8000 or by visiting their website at http://gbp.georgia.gov/.